DFC, “Self-Learning” Microfluidic Flow Control Algorithm

 By combining both pressure and flow rate control/monitoring, Fluigent overcomes one major drawback of pressure pumps: the lack of having optimized direct control of flow rates.
 In just one click, a Fluigent pump can switch from pressure to flow rate control.
 This allows users to control either parameter with the best flow stability and response time available on the market, without the need for additional settings and complex microfluidic channel configurations.
 Unlike syringe pumps, flow sensors and Fluigent’s microfluidic flow rate control algorithm can predict pressure values and apply set flow rates.

 Related applications that could use our microfluidic flow rate control algorithm

 Flow rate control is used for determining the time of exposure or for applying a chemical concentration gradient.
 Compared to conventional drug screening methods, a microfluidic-based system presents advantages in terms of sample consumption, responsiveness and cost.

 The flow rate determines droplet size, frequency, and monodispersity.
-The latter is actually very important as compared to batch methods.
-Thanks to the level of control allowed by a microfluidic flow rate control algorithm, applications like digital PCR or single-cell encapsulation within droplets have emerged.
+With the level of control provided by a microfluidic flow rate control algorithm, applications like digital PCR or single-cell encapsulation within droplets have emerged.